General

 Should I lead a deal?

-On the pros side, you’ll get to work with an entrepreneur more closely, take leadership as the point person for the investment, and benefit from carried interest.
-On the cons side, it's a responsibility that requires time and thoughtfulness.
+Leading a deal at TBD Angels provides you an opportunity to work with an entrepreneur more closely, take leadership as the point person for the investment, and optionally benefit from carried interest on an investment.
+The responsibility does require time and thoughtfulness.
 As the deal lead, you are representing both the entrepreneur and TBD Angels.
+TBD Angels allows for multiple deal leads, so you can team up with a colleague to share the role.

 As deal lead, your key responsibilities consist of involvement at the following stages:

-3. Post-Investment: periodic updates (6x/year) to the rest of the group, being point-person between TBD Angels and the company
+3. Post-Investment: encouraging the company to provide periodic updates (3-12x/year) to the rest of the group, being point-person between TBD Angels and the company

 Do deal leads earn carried interest?